4 effective self-directed learning strategies

 What are the principles of self-directed learning?

 In an article about how to use self-directed learning, Dr. Misty Hance cites a definition of this learning process from influential education theorist Malcolm Knowles.
-In 1975, Knowles stated that, in self-directed learning, students discern their own objectives, set learning outcomes of their choosing, decide for themselves what support mechanisms they’ll need, select their own methods of achieving these goals, and engage in evaluation of their objectives.
+In 1975, Knowles' self-directed learning definition stated that, in this approach, students discern their own objectives, set learning outcomes of their choosing, decide for themselves what support mechanisms they’ll need, select their own methods of achieving these goals, and engage in evaluation of their objectives.

-As Hance notes, Knowles’ definition was initially applied to the context of adult learning, but self-directed concepts have been used to support traditional higher education students and K-12 learners too.
+As Hance notes, Knowles’ definition was initially applied to the context of adult education, but self-directed concepts have been used to support traditional higher education students and K-12 learners too.

 It’s clear that self-directed exploration thrives on intrinsic motivation and leads naturally to active learning and the development of critical thinking skills.

-However, it’s important to note that self-direction doesn’t necessarily imply independent learning.
-Given the option to select which learning strategy will best suit their goals, students may choose to collaborate with their peers or to work by themselves as individual learners.
+However, it’s important to note that self-direction doesn’t necessarily imply independent work.
+Given the option to select which strategy will best suit their goals, students may choose to collaborate with their peers or to work by themselves as individual learners.

 ‘Self-directed learner’ status: State-level mechanisms for granting more runway to motivated students